PsycheMatrica/PLSPM.Basic_Prime/README.md

 - Estimate PLSPM model parameters and calculate their standard errors (SE) along with 95% confidence intervals (CI).
 - Enable parallel computing for bootstrap sampling.
 - Allow users to specify a sign-fixing indicator for each component.
+- Provide an option for Dijkstra's correction.
+- Handle missing values in the data.

 ## Installation:
 To use this package in MATLAB: